Senna siamea

 Senna siamea, also known as Siamese cassia, kassod tree, cassod tree and cassia tree, is a legume in the subfamily Caesalpinioideae.
 It is native to South and Southeast Asia, although its exact origin is unknown.

+Description

+It is a medium-size, evergreen tree growing up to 18 m with yellow flowers.
+Leaves are alternate, pinnately compound, with slender, green-reddish, tinged axis and 6 to 12 pairs of leaflets on short stalks, rounded at both ends.